caraMcG/foster-hub/README.md

 # Foster-hub

 A web application that uses NextAuth for authentication and user roles.
-Middleware is used too protect routes if a user is not signed in.
+Middleware is used to protect routes if a user is not signed in.

 ## How to run
 ```